 All this is secondary.
 What's important is that you first work out what helps and what reduces your productivity.
 Once you've done this, it'll be much easier to find the right tools to help your individual case

 What productivity hacks do you know?
 What questions do you have?
-Feel free to leave a comment below.
-Do you want to get more tips for freelancers and agencies?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+Feel free to use the comments section.
+Want to get more tips for freelancers and agencies?
+Then follow us on Twitter, Facebook or via our newsletter.